 Addressing social issues.
 Human rights violations, labor exploitation, and other social and economic issues impacting seafood supply chains are an increasing concern in the seafood industry.
 There is a need for an expanded vision of sustainable seafood that embraces both social and environmental protections.
-Socially responsible seafood as defined by the Alliance1, includes the following key components: (1) Protecting human rights, dignity, and respecting access to resources; (2) Ensure equality and equitable opportunities to benefit; and (3) Improving food and livelihood security.
-All companies, regardless of size, sector, or operating context, at a minimum must adhere to all legal and policy requirements protecting human rights.
+Socially responsible seafood is sourced from fisheries that protect against human rights abuses such as human trafficking and guarantee respect for fundamental rights at work.
+In addition, socially responsible seafood ensures that sourcing does not impact the food security of vulnerable communities, provides a living wage for workers in seafood supply chains, and supports the sustainable livelihoods and cultural heritage of communities.
+All companies, regardless of size, sector, or operating context, at a minimum must avoid infringing on human rights.
 Over time, businesses can go further by ensuring their sourcing has a net positive impact on the social, economic, and cultural dimensions of fisheries and communities.